Satyam421/docs/content/graphql/overview/about-the-graphql-api.md

 ---
 title: About the GraphQL API
-intro: 'The {% data variables.product.prodname_dotcom %} GraphQL API offers flexibility and the ability to define precisely the data you want to fetch.'
+intro: 'Th.product.prodname_dotcom %} GraphQL API offers flexibility and the ability to define precisely the data you want to fetch.'
 versions:
   fpt: '*'
   ghec: '*'